Abu Ja'far Ahmad ibn Muhammad: Life

 Abu Ja’far Ahmad's rise to power began in May 923, when the people of Zarang proclaimed him amir.
 Sistan at that time was ruled by 'Abdallah ibn Ahmad, who was unpopular in Zarang due to his harsh taxes.
 Taking advantage of his ties to the Saffarids, Abu Ja’far Ahmad gained the support of the city ‘ayyars, who stopped an attempt by ‘Abdallah's son ‘Aziz to maintain control of the town.
 Abu Ja’far Ahmad's rule soon expanded outside Zarang; ‘Abdallah's representative in al-Rukhkhaj defected to him and the citizens of Bust threw their support behind the Saffarid as well.
 ‘Abdallah was defeated in battle by Abu Ja’far Ahmad's supporters, forcing him to make for Samanid Khurasan.
 He was captured, however, and brought back to Zarang in October 923.
 His capture ended his rule for good.

 Although ‘Abdallah was no longer a threat to Abu Ja’far Ahmad, his son ‘Aziz remained opposed to him.
 Some of Abu Ja’far Ahmad's supporters turned against him and threw their support behind ‘Aziz, forcing the Saffarid to march on Bust twice to subdue the rebels.
 ‘Aziz attempted to conquer Sistan but was defeated by a Saffarid army towards the end of 925.
 He fled to Khurasan, ending his attempt to take over Sistan.

 Having successfully defended against the rebels, Abu Ja’far Ahmad sought to expand his realm at the expense of the Abbasid Caliphate, which had been suffering a series of setbacks over the last several years.
 He therefore sent several of his officials to Kerman, a province which had formerly belonged to the Saffarids.
 Taxes were collected by the officials, who then returned to Sistan.
 Saffarid authority over Kerman was therefore only temporary; the Abbasids held a loose grip on the province for a few more years before the Banu Ilyas took over in 932.

 Abu Ja’far Ahmad continued to be preoccupied with unrest in Bust.
 He had to personally arrive at the town in 931 to deal with a rebellion, and another force was sent in the following year.
 Events in the neighboring Samanid amirate also contributed to the troubles.
 In 930 a plot to overthrow the Samanid amir Nasr b.
 Ahmad and replace him with his brothers failed.
 A few individuals involved in the plot arrived in Bust in 932 at the head of a contingent of troops and attacked the Saffarid governor there.
-Abu Ja’fa Ahmad was forced to arrive at the head of an army and defeat the fugitives.
+Abu Ja’far Ahmad was forced to arrive at the head of an army and defeat the fugitives.
 Because he was frequently needed in Bust and other parts of the eastern provinces, Abu Ja’far Ahmad often left Zarang in the hands of the three sons of one Tahir b.
 Asnam.